whalebot-helmsman/pykt-64/README.rst

 This is a KyotoTycoon client for Python.

-It is written in C.
+It is fast, written in C.

 Require
 ---------------------------------